terryzhao127/tensorflow-windows-build-script/README.md

 You may need to do some preparations below:

 * **If you need to build GPU version,** you need to follow this [official guide](https://www.tensorflow.org/install/gpu) to install GPU support.

-* **If you need to build C++ API,** you should add symbols that you need into `patches\tf_exported_symbols_msvc.lds`.
+* **If you need to build C++ API on `v1.11.0` and `v1.12.0`,** you should add symbols that you need into `patches\tf_exported_symbols_msvc.lds`.
 If you don't know what symbols you need, never mind and skip this step.
 When you use the built C++ API, the linker will probably give you link errors, telling what symbols you need.

 ### Building

 1. Clone this repository or directly download it.
 1. Run the script **in the repository directory** with **administrator rights**.

     ```powershell
     .\build.ps1 -BazelBuildParameters <parameter_string> [optional_parameters]
     ```

-    *   **When you encounter `Make sure you have installed same version of $ExeName $RequiredVersion.`,** make sure you have installed same version of what we recommend, otherwise we advise you to uninstall your installed ones and re-run the script which will automatically install recommended ones.
+    * **When you encounter `Make sure you have installed same version of $ExeName $RequiredVersion`,** make sure you have installed same version of what we recommend, otherwise we advise you to uninstall your installed ones and re-run the script which will automatically install recommended ones.
 Or you can proceed with high possibility to get stuck in problems.
 After having cleared the version issues, you must be glad to add `-IgnoreDepsVersionIssues` flag next time.

       Considering that not every installed software is installed by [chocolatey](https://chocolatey.org/), we cannot automate the uninstallation process for you.
 On the other hand, if some of your installed ones are indeed choco packages, please view [chocolatey docs](https://chocolatey.org/docs/commands-uninstall) to uninstall them manually.
 1. The output files should be in `source\bazel-bin` folder.
 View [wiki](https://github.com/guikarist/tensorflow-windows-build-script/wiki/Using-the-built-results#building-c-library) to find some advice on how to use the built results.

 ### Details of Parameters

 * `-BazelBuildParameters <string>` *Mandatory*

   A string which is passed to Bazel to build Tensorflow.

-    If you want to build a PyPI wheel, you need `//tensorflow/tools/pip_package:build_pip_package`.
+  * If you want to build a PyPI wheel, you need `//tensorflow/tools/pip_package:build_pip_package`.

-    If you want to build a C API, you need `//tensorflow:libtensorflow.so`.
+  * If you want to build a C API, you need `//tensorflow:libtensorflow.so`.

-    If you want to build a C++ API, you need `//tensorflow:libtensorflow_cc.so`.
+  * If you want to build a C++ API, you need `//tensorflow:libtensorflow_cc.so`.

   *For more information, click [here](https://www.tensorflow.org/install/source_windows#build_the_pip_package)*.

 * `-BuildCppAPI` *Optional*

-    This is needed when buiding C++ API.
+    This is needed when buiding C++ API of `v1.12.0` and `v1.11.0`.

 * `-ReserveSource` *Optional*